Dawn-to-dusk transcontinental flight across the United States: The first two attempts to set the record

 The first attempt to establish the record was flown on July 10, 1923.
 Maughan took off from Mitchel Field, Long Island, at 4:56 a.m.
 The Allegheny Mountains were obscured by a thick undercast, and unable to navigate by landmarks, Maughan flew by dead reckoning, arriving at McCook Field 90 minutes behind schedule, where a broken tail fin rib caused an additional delay.
 The engine of the PW-8 quit in flight over Illinois because of a clogged fuel line, and Maughan made a forced landing in a farm field, damaging the landing gear and ending the attempt.

 The second attempt to set the record was made on July 19.
 After a 5:08 a.m. takeoff, Maughan completed the 570 mi first leg to McCook Field at 8:35 a.m, taking off again at 8:53 a.m.
 After reaching Saint Joseph, where he spent 39 minutes on the ground, Maughan experienced severe nausea from oil fumes on the next leg.
 He reached Cheyenne, however, where a broken oil line was found and soldered together.
-Approximately 90 minutes after leaving Cheyenne the oil line ruptured again and the nausea forced him to land at the air mail field at Rock Springs, Wyoming.
+Approximately 90 minutes after leaving Cheyenne, the oil line ruptured again, and the nausea forced him to land at the air mail field at Rock Springs, Wyoming.

-The first two attempts had indicated that maximum performance was stressing the engine of the PW-8, necessitating that additional time be factored into the flight plan.
+The first two attempts indicated that maximum performance was stressing the PW-8 engine, necessitating additional time to be factored into the flight plan.
 With available daylight already reduced by a half-hour by the date of the second attempt, no further tries were made in 1923.